 Every company that was ever created started with a product.
-That product is the idea upon which all the mechanisms of the business work towards.
+That product is the idea upon which all the mechanisms of the business work.
 The product is the currency that businesses depend on to profit.
-This makes the production line the rate limiting step in the business process.
+This makes the production line the rate-limiting step in the business process.
 In other words, a company can only make so much profit if it has limited products.
 Merely having a product in large quantities, however, doesn’t guarantee profits.
 A great deal of planning and strategy goes into the production process.
-Extensive back and forth communication between different departments of a business is done before producing a final product.
-This guarantees a product that fulfills the needs of the customers and in turn maximizes profits.
+Extensive back and forth communication between different departments of business is done before producing a final product.
+This guarantees a product that fulfils the needs of the customers and in turn maximizes profits.
 Product management is thus vital to every business and directly affects how well it performs.

 What Is Product Management?

 Product management deals with everything related to the product from start to finish.
 A great deal of effort and resources go into the production process.
 Some of the responsibilities that fall upon the product manager include planning, forecasting, production, and marketing.
 Product management overlooks the production process throughout the product life cycle.

 Product planning is identifying what the market needs from the product and fulfilling those needs in a cost-effective manner.
 The planning process requires a great deal of market research.
 Basically, every department in a company collaborates with production, including research and development, and marketing.
 Planning is an ongoing process that doesn’t stop due to the fact that the market is constantly changing.
 Noticed how Coca-Cola products and packaging changed through the years?

 Planning starts from the introduction of a product idea and follows through using different strategies like product life extension plans and, if it comes to it, product withdrawal plans.
 Product management is basically responsible for planning the life cycle of all products within a company.